EmmaBest/Val-Broeksmit-audio/README.md

 ## 2020
 ### January
  * January 26?, 2020 - NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily

+### February
+ * February 9, 2020 - Rocco recounts Val thinking Tim Pool is a white supremacist and Rocco defending him
+ * February 15, 2020 - Possible alternate date for NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily

 ### April
  * April 10, 2020 - Marie decides not to give Marlowe back, Marlowe is lying and having behaviorial issues